pl9ed/RPP-Control/README.md

 **OUTPUTS**: Data (dbl array)

 Simple VI that reads in delimited data from *filepath* and outputs data in a double array.
 Uses LabVIEW "Read Delimited Spreadsheet."
 Delimiter can be changed.
-Type of file does not matter, but will typically be txt, csv, or tsv.
+Type of file does not matter, but will typically be txt, csv, or tsv. **Not used in current iteration**

 # Logic/Decision Components
 ## group_data ###